roddhjav/Tomb/README.md

 All encryption tools being used in Tomb are included as default in many GNU/Linux operating systems and therefore are regularly peer
-reviewed: we don't add anything else to them really, just a layer of usability.
+reviewed: we do not add anything else to them really, just a layer of usability.

 The file [KNOWN_BUGS.md](KNOWN_BUGS.md) contains some notes on known vulnerabilities and threat model analysis.

-In absence or malfunction of the Tomb script it is always possible to access the contents of a Tomb only using a dm-crypt enabled Linux kernel, cryptsetup, GnuPG and any shell interpreter issuing the following commands as root:
+In absence or malfunction of the Tomb script, it is always possible to access the contents of a Tomb only using a dm-crypt enabled Linux kernel, cryptsetup, GnuPG and any shell interpreter issuing the following commands as root: